-Blackboard Confidence
+whiteboard Confidence

 During this session I’m going to introduce five new friends to you and you are going to spend some time becoming acquainted with them.
 These five new friends

-will help increase your confidence when you want to illustrate something on a blackboard or whiteboard during a lecture or presentation.
+will help increase your confidence when you want to illustrate something on a whiteboard during a lecture or presentation.

 Our first friend is the triangle